Grids and tiles

 8

-If true, AMReX will attempt to chop new grids into smaller chunks ensuring at least one grid per MPI process, provided this does not violate the blocking factor constraint.
+If set, AMReX will attempt to chop new grids into smaller chunks along the x axis, ensuring at least one grid per MPI process, provided this does not violate the blocking factor constraint.

 Bool